-- Oxygen is an oxidizing product and promotes combustion.
-There must be no smoking or open flames (e.g. pilot lights, cookers, oven, gas fire, sparks, candles etc) in rooms where Medical Liquid Oxygen is used, as it increases the risk of fire. - Do not smoke nor use e-cigarette at all when using Medical Liquid Oxygen. - Do not use toasters, hairdryers, or similar electrical equipment whilst using Medical Liquid Oxygen. - Do not apply greasy substances (e.g. oils, creams, ointments) on surfaces in contact with Medical Liquid Oxygen.
-Only waterbased products should be used on the hands and face or inside the nose while using Medical Liquid Oxygen. - The pressure regulator must be opened slowly and cautiously to avoid the risk of flash fire.
+- Oxygen is an oxidising product and promotes combustion.
+There must be no smoking or open flames (e.g. pilot lights, cookers, oven, gas fire, sparks, candles, etc.) in rooms where Medical Oxygen is used, as it increases the risk of fire. - Do not smoke nor use E-cigarettes at all when using Medical Oxygen. - Do not use toasters, hairdryers, or similar electrical equipment whilst using Medical Oxygen. - Do not apply greasy substances (e.g. oils, creams, ointments) on surfaces in contact with oxygen.
+Only water-based products should be used on the hands and face or inside the nose while using oxygen. - The pressure regulator must be opened slowly and cautiously to avoid the risk of flash fire.